Sacoglottis gabonensis

 Sacoglottis gabonensis, commonly known as bitterbark tree or cherry mahogany is a medium to large sized evergreen tree within the Humiriaceae family.
 It is the only species within the genus, Sacoglottis that is native to tropical Africa, another, guianensis Benth. being native to Amazonia.
 It occurs in rainforests or on sandy soils of Senegal eastwards to Angola in central Africa.
-It is trade locally and known in some countries under the name, Ozouga.
+It is traded locally and known in some countries under the name Ozouga.

 Description

 A large species that can reach 40 m tall and a diameter of 1.8 m at maturity, it has a scaly dark brown bark with pustulate lenticels and a red-brown slash, its trunk is crooked but occasionally straight while the base is irregular, with wide spreading buttressed roots or deeply fluted surface roots.
 Leaves are simple, alternate and distichous in arrangement, with a coriaceous surface that is dull green in color; stipules up to 1 mm long, petiole is 6 to 10 mm long; leaf-blade is narrowly ovate, elliptic or oblong in outline, 6 to 15 cm long and 2.5 to 6 cm wide.
 Inflorescence is axillary cymes, bracts are 1 to 2 mm long, pedicel is 0.5 to 1.5 mm long.
 Fruit is an ellipsoid drupe, greenish to yellow when ripe, 1-5 seeded.